Holly Throsby: Writing

 In addition to recording, Throsby has written and illustrated two comic books which act as companion pieces to her albums.

 Throsby's debut novel, Goodwood, was published by Allen & Unwin on 28 September 2016.
 Goodwood came in at No. 7 on ABC's The Book Club's Top Ten; and was No. 3 on Dymocks’ list of the Best Books of 2016.
 It has since been shortlisted for an Indie Book Award, two Australian Book Industry Awards, two Sisters in Crime Davitt Awards, and a Ned Kelly Award.
 In support of the book, Throsby appeared at festivals including the Sydney Writers Festival, Perth Writers Festival, Adelaide Writers' Week, Newcastle Writers Festival and at numerous live book events, including in Melbourne, Brisbane and Hobart.

 Her second novel, Cedar Valley, was published in September 2018.
 Throsby promoted the book with a large book tour and appeared at several writers' festivals across Australia.
 Cedar Valley makes reference to the real-life unsolved Australian mystery, the Somerton Man.

-Throsby's third novel, Clarke, was published in 2022.
+Throsby's third novel, Clarke, a crime novel described as "bush noir", was published in November 2022.